58bits/cb/README.md

 `node server.js` - will start the express server on `http://localhost:3000`

+The first time either the tests, or the node server is run on a new bucket, the design document for views, and test documents will automatically be loaded into the bucket.
+Thanks [@tgrall](https://github.com/tgrall/couchbase-node-ideas).

 If everything is working you should see a list of two users on `http://localhost:3000/api/users`